DexterTaha/WRO-FE-2024-Mindcraft-International/docs/README.md

+Here's the updated content with the website link added:

+---

 # Future Engineers Map Randomizer and Score Calculator

 This project provides an interactive web-based tool for the WRO Future Engineers competition.
 It combines a map randomizer and a score calculator, allowing participants to simulate various configurations of map elements and assess their robot's performance effectively.